Can you take Akemann--Weaver's $\diamondsuit_{\aleph_1}$ away?: Introduction

-In a seminal paper (see \cite{AkeWe:Consistency}), Akemann and Weaver constructed a counterexample to Naimark's problem using Jensen's $\diamondsuit$ axiom.
-By related proofs, also conditioned on Jensen's $\diamondsuit$ on $\aleph_1$, several counterexamples with additional properties (a prescribed tracial simplex \cite{vaccaro2017trace}, not isomorphic to its opposite algebra \cite{farah2016simple}) were obtained.
+In a seminal paper \cite{AkeWe:Consistency}, Akemann and Weaver constructed a counterexample to Naimark's problem using Jensen's $\diamondsuit_{\aleph_1}$ principle\footnote{It is not known whether $\diamondsuit_\kappa$ has any bearing on Naimark's problem for any $\kappa\geq\aleph_2$.}.
+By related proofs, also conditioned on Jensen's $\diamondsuit_{\aleph_1}$ on $\aleph_1$, several counterexamples with additional properties (e.g., a prescribed tracial simplex \cite{vaccaro2017trace}, not isomorphic to its opposite algebra \cite{farah2016simple}) were obtained.
 N.C.
 Phillips observed that the Akemann--Weaver construction provides a nuclear \cstar-algebra.
-The range of applications of this construction was extended to other problems: In \cite{farah2016simple} it was shown that Glimm's dichotomy can fail: Assuming $\diamondsuit$, there exists a simple \cstar-algebra with exactly $m$ inequivalent irreducible representations for all $m\leq \aleph_0$ (the latter was announced in \cite[\S 8.2]{Fa:Logic}) and a hyperfinite II$_1$ factor not isomorphic to its opposite was constructed in \cite{farah2020rigid}.
+The range of applications of this construction was extended to other problems: In \cite{farah2016simple} it was shown that Glimm's dichotomy can fail: Assuming $\diamondsuit_{\aleph_1}$, there exists a simple \cstar-algebra with exactly $m$ inequivalent irreducible representations for all $m\leq\aleph_0$ (the latter was announced in \cite[\S 8.2]{Fa:Logic}) and a hyperfinite II$_1$ factor not isomorphic to its opposite was constructed in \cite{farah2021rigid}.

 The following is a special case of our Theorem \ref{realmain}.